Derrick Fung: Tunezy

 Tunezy was officially incorporated in November 2011 and operations began in January 2012, with Derrick as CEO and Brandon as Head of Product.
 The first engineer at the company was Fung's brother, Darren Fung.
 The team started working in Fung's living room in Scarborough, Ontario.
 The initial concept of the platform was that it would become an online "Social Record Label".
 Tunezy quickly caught the attention of institutional investors and the company raised a seed round of financing from Intertainment Media (TSXV: INT) in early 2012.

 Tunezy came first at the Entrepreneurship pitch in March 2012 against 32 other companies.
 The company shifted its vision and presented its new direction at the Billboard FutureSound Conference in San Francisco in November 2012, and was placed first in the Billboard Innovators Showcase.
 In October 2013, it was announced that Tunezy would be acquired by SFX Entertainment for $900,000.
 The Tunezy platform was rolled into SFX Entertainment after the acquisition.
 Fung was made a senior member of the Global Business Development team at SFX Entertainment where he focused on the festival Tomorrowland.
 Fung was the youngest Vice President at the company at age 26.
 Fung was a co-chair for Canadian Music Week in 2015.

 Drop

 Fung launched Drop in 2016 after raising $1 million in venture capital from ff Venture Capital, White Star Capital, Rothenberg Ventures, and HIGHLINE.
 The company has since raised over $25 million to date in a recent financing led by NEA.

-The app has won numerous awards including being named by Forbes as one of the top tech apps to manage and save money.
-The app now claims more than 2 million users across North America.
+The app has won numerous awards including being named by Forbes in November 2017 as one of the top tech apps to manage and save money.
+The app claimed more than 2 million users across North America as of August 2018.
 He currently serves as the company's CEO.

 Fung has been criticized for Drop not honoring its commitment to pay out owed money to members.
 The app currently owes users thousands of dollars in unredeemable points.
 On September 13, 2024, a lawsuit was filed against Drop Technologies Inc. in the state of California.